synthiam/E-44_IPS_Transmitter/README.md

 <img src="https://live.staticflickr.com/65535/46962805984_b0e9dc204d_k.jpg" width="683" height="383">
 <img src="https://live.staticflickr.com/65535/32808700827_8a51697d4c_k.jpg" width="683" height="383"></p>

-## EZ-Builder Behavior Control
+## ARC Skill

-The EZ-Builder behavior control for this reference design is very easy to use!
+The ARC skill for this reference design is very easy to use.
 Simply click on the area you'd like the robot to move to and it moves there!

 Link: https://synthiam.com/Software/Manual/Indoor-Positioning-System-17492